signalfx/signalfx-to-terraform/README.md

 This is a tool for exporting SignalFx assets to Terraform.
 It aims to support all of the assets that are supported by the [SignalFx Terraform Provider](https://github.com/signalfx/terraform-provider-signalfx).

 # TODO
-* Output currently does *not* know how to generate per-asset names that are unique
+* Output currently does *not* know how to generate per-asset names that are unique, just placeholders for now
 * Some attributes emit comment placeholders
 * Does not yet understand chart types other than List, Time and Single Value
 * Test it more, no testing has yet been done to verify the output